ezsystems/commerce-documentation/docs/guide/customers/customers_api/configuration_for_customer_data.md

 ## Timeout for ERP updates

-The shop checks how old the customer data stored in the session is.
+The shop checks the age of the customer data that is stored in the session.
 If it is too old (past timeout) the shop fetches the data from the ERP again.

 The default timeout is configured in `EshopBundle/Resources/config/default_values.yml`: